fluteds/tttools/readme.md

 A userscript and css snippet that resizes the chat and changes the font size.

-- for automatic enabling use [tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) and open the raw file to install
-- or use the custom css snippet feature in turnStyles, which works just like the userscript
+- use the custom css snippet feature in turnStyles
 - you can also manually enable resizing with a [bookmarklet](https://fluteds.github.io/tttools/)

 ## Boost Mode